LucasStickler/website-files/README.md

 # website-files
-All HTML/CSS files for my website.
-(School Project)
+Home for my website project.
+There is a "files" branch which houses the files for the website.